The Moser-Tardos Framework with Partial Resampling: Packet routing

 So far, this ensures that \emph{within each frame}, the congestion within any interval of length $i'$ is at most $C'$.
 In the refined schedule $S'$ there may be intervals that cross frames.
 To ensure that these do not pose any problems, we insert a delay of length $i'$ between successive frames, during which no packets move at all.
 This step means that the schedule $S'$ may have length up to $L (1 + 1/m) + i$. \end{proof}

-Using this Lemma~\ref{lmrlem1}, we can transform the original problem instance (in which $C, D$ may be unbounded), into one in which $C, D$ are small finite values.
-In order to carry out this analysis properly, one would need to develop a series of separate bounds depending on the sizes of $C, D$.
-To simplify the exposition, we will assume that $C, D$ are very large, in which case certain rounding effects can be disregarded.
-When $C, D$ are smaller, we can show stronger bounds but doing this completely requires extensive case analysis of the parameters.

-\begin{lemma} Assume $C+D \geq 2^{896}$.
+Lemma~\ref{lmrlem1} allows us to transform the original problem instance into one where $C, D$ are small finite values, with a negligible cost to the approximation ratio.
+For simplicity here, we focus on the case in which $C, D$ are very large and so certain rounding effects can be disregarded. \begin{lemma} Assume $C+D \geq 2^{896}$.
 There is a schedule of length at most $1.004 (C+D)$ and in which the congestion on any interval of length $2^{24}$ is at most $17040600$.
-Furthermore, this schedule can be produced in polynomial time. \end{lemma} \begin{proof} Define the sequence $a_k$ recursively as follows.
+Furthermore, this schedule can be produced in randomized polynomial time. \end{lemma} \begin{proof} We provide a sketch here; see \cite{schei:thesis} for a much more thorough explanation of this process.